redecentralize/alternative-internet/README.md

 [Syndie](http://syndie.i2p2.de/)  is an open source system for operating distributed forums offering a secure and consistent interface to various anonymous and non-anonymous content networks.

+### Tahoe-LAFS

+[Tahoe-LAFS](https://tahoe-lafs.or) is a Free and Open cloud storage system.
+It distributes your data across multiple servers.
+Even if some of the servers fail or are taken over by an attacker, the entire filesystem continues to function correctly, preserving your privacy and security.

 ### Tavern

 [Tavern](https://tavern.com/) is a distributed, anonymous, unblockable network designed to ensure that no one is silenced, censored, or cut off from the rest of the world